RafaySystems/brave/README.md

 ![Power Management Algorithm](docs/powermanage.jpg)

-1. Start a loop to monitor the cluster creation process.
+1. Start a loop to monitor cluster progress.

-2. Check if the cluster creation logs indicate cluster has reached state where machines need to be power managed.
-This is indicated by presence of string "Creating new workload cluster" in the logs.
+2. Check if the cluster creation logs indicate cluster has reached state where machines need to be powered on.
+This is indicated by presence of string **"Creating new workload cluster"** in the logs.

-3. Collect Tinkerbell workflows and their statuses: Pending, Running, Failed, and Success.
+3. Collect Tinkerbell workflows and their status: Pending, Running, Failed, and Success.

-4. If there are Pending or Failed Tinkerbell workflows, power cycle the respective Virtualbox vms with net boot order to initiate a PXE boot of the machine and start these workflows.
+4. If there are **Pending or Failed** Tinkerbell workflows, power cycle the respective Virtualbox vms with net boot order to initiate a PXE boot of the machine and start these workflows.
 Use MAC address to correlate which Tinkerbell workflows correspond to which Virtualbox vms.

 5. Collect machine status from the cluster.
-Check if any machine is in the 'Provisioned' phase.
-If found, power cycle it with boot order set as disk so that it boots from installed OS on the disk by Tinkerbell workflow and enters 'Running' phase.
+Check if any machine is in the **Provisioned** phase.
+If found, power cycle it with boot order set as disk so that it boots from installed OS on the disk by Tinkerbell workflow and enters **Running** phase.

-6. Repeat the loop until all machines.c are in the 'Running' phase, signifying the completion of the cluster creation.
+6. Repeat the loop until all machines are in the **Running** phase, signifying the completion of cluster creation.

 ---